Enterprise-CMCS/macpro-onemac/services/admin/README.md

 Run this lambda to delete the components used in the automated testing.
 Right now, the IDs are hard-coded into the function and the delete is run on the change-request and one tables.
 Plan is to move the list of IDs into the test area of the repo for QE control.

-#### updateChangeRequestId

-Update a given change request transmittalNumber based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message onto the additionalInfo

-#### batchUpdateChangeRequestId

-Update a set of change requests given a csv format input.
-Each id will be updated based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message to the additionalInfo.
-See batchUpdateChangeRequestId.json for sample event data.
-NOTE: Convert excel to csv and paste the file into aws lambda test event json.
-Then use the format json button in the console to properly format newlines.

 #### softDeleteComponent

 Sets the given component to Inactivated, which will cause the package builder to ignore it.